5 Common Retaining Wall Mistakes in Palos Verdes & San Pedro (and How to Avoid Them)

 2. Ignoring Soil and Drainage Challenges

-Sloped lots, canyon properties, and bluffside yards all have unique soil and drainage conditions.
-Neighborhoods like Marymount and Miraleste in Rancho Palos Verdes, with their steep canyons, and areas near Point Fermin and South Shores in San Pedro, are particularly prone to water accumulation behind walls, which can cause bowing or collapse.
-A professional will design your wall with the right drainage systems tailored to your lot’s specific terrain.
+• Neighborhoods like Marymount and Miraleste in Rancho Palos Verdes, with steep canyons, and areas near Point Fermin and South Shores in San Pedro, are particularly prone to water accumulation behind walls, which can cause bowing or collapse.

 3. Choosing Materials That Don’t Fit the Site

-Stone, concrete, brick, and timber each perform differently depending on height, slope, and local conditions.
-Selecting the right material ensures your wall stands the test of time and complements your property’s style.
+• Stone, concrete, brick, and timber each perform differently depending on height, slope, soil, and local coastal conditions in San Pedro, Palos Verdes, and Torrance area.

 4. Underestimating Wall Height and Load

-Even walls that appear small may need to support significant weight from soil, plants, or vehicles.
-Steep hillsides, like those in Rolling Hills Estates or along Palos Verdes Drive, require careful engineering to ensure the wall safely handles the load.
+• Steep hillsides, like those in Rolling Hills Estates or along Palos Verdes Drive, require careful engineering to ensure the wall safely handles the load.

 5. Not Accounting for Local Landscape Features